Contact Us Today (424) 372-3112

 If the details of your case are severe, and you have a prior record, it's safe to assume your case will be filed as a felony.
 There are situations where our criminal defense attorneys might be able to make a reasonable argument to the prosecutor that your conduct doesn't warrant a felony filing.

-We could also utilize a pre-filing intervention strategy, which is a process of negotiating with the prosecutor in an attempt to avoid formal filing of charges.
+We could also utilize a pre-filing intervention strategy, which involves negotiating with the prosecutor to avoid formal charges being filed.

-Again, a judge can reduce a wobbler felony to a misdemeanor – if they are shown mitigating circumstances – meaning factors for a judge to be lenient.
-For example, no criminal record, voluntary cooperation, minimal role in the crime, good behavior on probation, paying victim restitution, and other factors.
+Again, a judge can reduce a wobbler felony to a misdemeanor if they are shown mitigating circumstances, which are factors that allow a judge to be lenient.
+These factors include a clean record, voluntary cooperation, a minimal role in the crime, good behavior on probation, paying victim restitution, and other factors.

-There is a lengthy list of wobbler offenses in the state of California.
-The list below is NOT a complete list, but rather includes the most common wobbler charges
+California has a lengthy list of wobbler offenses.
+The list below is NOT complete but includes the most common wobbler charges.

 Common California “Wobbler” Offenses